Foundations in Socio-Cultural Anthropology

 - background information on ethnographic works, including the chronology of research for various topics and the names of the researchers who have been involved

-- more precise search terms to use in Summon and academic databases
+- more precise search terms to use in Omni and academic databases

 - Countries and their cultures [electronic resource] / Melvin Ember and Carol R. Ember, editors.